netvc/testing/draft-daede-netvc-testing.md

 ## Usage Scenarios

-- Streaming video consists of cinematic content, with a minimum source resolution of 1920x1080 at 24 frames per second.
+- Streaming video consists of cinematic content, with a minimum source resolution of 1920x1080 at 24 to 30 frames per second.
 Example test clips that fit into this category:
   - Sintel
   - Tears of Steel
   - Kimono1
   - Tennis
+  - PeopleOnStreet

 - Videoconferencing content is high framerate, and varying HD resolutions.
 Examples:
   - KristenAndSara